srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go supports errors as return values .
-A language like c++ have try catch block Go has three constructs for dealing with exceptions, they are panic defer and recover.A Panic is similar to an exception which can occur an runtime exception.
+A language like c++ have try catch block Go has three similar constructs for dealing with exceptions, they are panic defer and recover.A Panic is similar to an exception which can occur an runtime exception.
-        C++ exceptions can be handled in go from swig wrappers as follows(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L16).
+        C++ exceptions can be handled in go from swig wrappers as shown below.
         Which ever class function throws an exception in c++ , the wrapped function in Go returns the error as value.
+        Providing error in same pattern as provided in standard libraries of Go lang.
-        Way errors are handled in OS package of Go standard library - https://golang.org/pkg/os/ /*
+        Example Os package error handling - https://golang.org/pkg/os/ /*